LearnOnDemandSystems/docs/lod/pbt/overview.md

 # Configuring Items

 Within the Lab on Demand platform, all of the above scoring formats are configured in very similar ways.
 While traditional items have pre-defined structures, hands-on items that are scored in an automated fashion are designed by the author using scripting languages - such as PowerShell and Bash - to evaluate the user's environment.
-All of these items are designed within the [Lab on Demand Activity Editor](https://docs.learnondemandsystems.com/lod/activities.md).
+All of these items are designed within the ^[Lab on Demand Activity Editor](../activities.md).

 # Scoring Items Best Practices